Close Menu

 •Severe disturbances require a protection system

-–They cannot be overcome by a control system
+–They can jeopardize the entire power system and cannot be overcome by a control system

 Protection System